 You can easily scale this formula up.
 Normally I make kombucha by the gallon.
 However, for your first time or two using a new SCOBY, starting with a quart-sized batch will help wake-up the cultures in your SCOBY and get you familiar with the process.

-After making a couple of small-sized batches, you can start using 4 quarts water, eight tea bags, and two cups sugar as your standard recipe.
+After making a couple of small-sized batches, you can start using 4-quarts water, 8 tea bags, and 2 cups sugar as your standard recipe.